 Alterations of medical records can make otherwise perfectly defensible cases almost impossible to defend.

-Sign up to receive The Doctor’s Practice.
+Stay in the know: Sign up for The Doctor’s Practice.